 11. The speakers of Puram poems are the poets.
 The speakers of Akam poems are the hero, heroine, heroine’s friend, heroine’s mother, heroine’s foster mother, hero’s charioteer, hero’s concubine and passers-by, when the hero and heroine are in the wasteland.

 12. The fathers and brothers of the heroine have never been speakers of any poem.
 However, they are referred to in the poems.

-13. When the heroine refuses to respond to the hero, he climbs on a palmyra stem horse (madal ēruthal, meaning climbing on a palmyra stem or frond) and has it pulled through town for people to see and the heroine to be embarrassed.
+13. When the heroine refuses to respond to the hero, he climbs on a palmyra stem horse (madal ēruthal, meaning climbing on a palmyra stem or frond) and has it pulled through town with a picture of the heroine in his hand.
 He does that as a last resort as a jilted lover, if the heroine refuses his love.

 14. When the heroine is lovesick and thin, her mother fears that she’s afflicted with a disease because of the wrath of Murukan, and brings a diviner to her house to appease Murukan, the mountain deity.
 The diviner (Velan) uses molucca beans and divines, offers a goat as sacrifice, ties a talisman on the heroine’s arms and does frenzied ritual dances on freshly laid sand in the front yard of the house that is decorated with flowers.

 15. There is not a word in the English language for ‘virali’.
 A virali is a female artist who performs dances and also sings.
 She belongs to the bard’s family.
 She is the bard’s wife in some poems.

 16. A demon protects wounded warriors on the battlefield, when they have nobody to guard them.
 This convention comes from Tholkāppiyam Purathinai Iyal.